Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Research Methodology

 \section{Research Methodology}

-This study is carried out in accordance with the methodology of conducting an SLR described by Kitchenham \textit{et al}.~\cite{BarbaraKitchenham2004ProceduresReviews, Kitchenham2006Evidence-basedReviews, Kitchenham2007GuidelinesEngineering}.
-The procedures for SLR are broken down into three stages: planning, conducting, and reporting the SLR \cite{Kitchenham2007GuidelinesEngineering}.
-We developed a review protocol during the planning stage that included the following steps: i) identification of research topics, ii) creation of a search strategy, iii) study selection criteria, iv) study quality assessment, v) data extraction procedure, and vi) data synthesis process (as illustrated in Figure~ \ref{fig:slr_process}).
+This study is carried out in accordance with the methodology of conducting an SLR described by Kitchenham et al.~\citep{BarbaraKitchenham2004ProceduresReviews, Kitchenham2006Evidence-basedReviews, Kitchenham2007GuidelinesEngineering}.
+The procedures for SLR are divided into three stages: planning, conducting, and reporting \citep{Kitchenham2007GuidelinesEngineering}.
+We developed a review protocol during the planning stage that included the following steps: i) identification of research topics, ii) creation of a search strategy, iii) study selection criteria, iv) study quality assessment, v) data extraction procedure, and vi) data synthesis process (as illustrated in Figure~\ref{fig:slr_process}).

 The review process comprises several steps.
 Initially, research questions were formulated for the SLR.
-Subsequently, a search strategy was devised, involving the identification of search strings and the selection of online databases for locating primary studies.
+Subsequently, a search strategy was devised, involving the development of search strings and the selection of online databases to locate primary studies.
 The third stage encompassed the identification of pertinent studies aligned with the research questions, along with the establishment of inclusion and exclusion criteria.
-Following this, bidirectional snowballing was conducted utilizing references from the source articles.
-After that, we created a data extraction form to answer the research questions.
+To ensure comprehensive coverage, a bidirectional snowballing approach was employed.
+This involved examining the references cited in the source articles and exploring articles that cited these sources, using Google Scholar\footnote{\url{https://scholar.google.com}} as the primary tool, as recommended in prior guidelines \citep{brereton2007lessons}.
+Subsequently, we developed a data extraction form to address the research questions.
 A data extraction form was then crafted to address the research questions.
 Lastly, a data synthesis approach was developed to analyze and summarize the research findings.

-Figure \ref{fig:slr_filtering} depicts the article selection procedure for determining the primary studies used in this SLR.
-The following subsections provide detailed information about the selection process.